 Complete and organized lab notebook entries are a critical part of effective work in a research lab.
 As such, we expect students to practice good lab notebook entry habits.
-Information on how to keep a complete and organized lab notebook will be provided by the first lab of week 0.
-Lab notebook will be regularly checked and graded.

 A spiral bound or composition notebook with carbon (or carbonless) is OK.
 If you already have a notebook with carbon that you have used for another class, you may used it for this class, as long as there are enough blank pages left.

-Please follow the guidelines posted in Canvas>Administrative>Lab Notebook, NOT the guidelines found in the lab manual.
+Please follow the guidelines posted in the lab manual.
 We will have 8 notebook checks, but only the best 7 scores will count toward the final grade.
 Notebook checks will be unannounced.